A (Pretty Little Liars): Original Sin

 In Original Sin, A is revealed to be Archie Waters.
 Archie is the illegitimate son of Rose Waters and Marshall Clanton, whose clandestine affair during high school resulted in Rose's pregnancy with Archie and his twin sister, Angela.
-Rose never let Archie out of the house and keep his existence a secret because he has a disfigured face.
-Later, Clanton became the vice-principal of Millwood High School and Rose returned so Angela can attend the school and have proper education.
-He and Rose decided to not tell Angela his identity as her father.
-In high school, Angela desperately wanted to fit in and joined Davie Adams's popular group.
+Rose never let Archie out of the house and kept his existence a secret due to a facial disfigurement.
+Later, Clanton became the Vice Principal of Millwood High School, and Rose returned so Angela could attend the school and have a proper education.
+He and Rose decided not to tell Angela his identity as her father.
+In high school, Angela desperately wanted to fit in and joined Davie Adams' popular group.
 The group often did their best to embarrass, humiliate, and degrade Angela.

 When Angela was raped by Davie's boyfriend, Tom Beasley, Davie forced the group to turn their backs on her.
 Davie made sure everyone in the school treated her as invisible and worthless.
-During a New Year's Eve party in 1999, Angela committed suicide in public after her pleas for help was ignored by everyone.
+During a New Year's Eve party in 1999, Angela committed suicide in public after her pleas for help were ignored by everyone.

-22 years later, Archie take the identity of "A" to help his father avenge Angela and begins killing people who are considered bullies.
+22 years later, Archie takes the identity of "A" to help his father avenge Angela and begins killing people who are considered bullies.

 The A-Team

-The A-Team is a group of anonymous characters that worked together as "A".
-The team would work under the orders of the "A" in charge, who has been Mona Vanderwaal, the original leader and founder, CeCe Drake, the second leader, and Alex Drake, the final leader.
-Alex's team is also referred to as the "A.D.-Team".